 The Financial Overview on pages 8 to 11 show the General Balances of the Council split between Delegated Schools' and Non-Delegated Services.
-The Council's 2016/2017 Revenue Budget assumed the use of £0.969m of Non-Delegated Services' General Balances which would therefore reduce to £7.209m.
-The actual use of reserves was £0.075m, resulting in a year-end balance of £8.103m.
+The Council's 2017/2018 Revenue Budget assumed the use of £0.894m of Non-Delegated Services' General Balances which would therefore reduce to £7.209m.
+There was an actual contribution to reserves of £1.029m, resulting in a year-end balance of £9.132m.
 This level of Balances is considered necessary given the level of savings being implemented by the Council and the risks inherent in this.

-The Council has £15.271m of capital resources available as at 31 March 2017 (£17.901m as at 31 March 2016).
-These are amounts already received that will be used to fund the Council's Capital Investment Plan in 2017/2018 (see pages12 to 13).
+The Council has £15.008m of capital resources available as at 31 March 2018 (£15.271m as at 31 March 2017).
+These are amounts already received that will be used to fund the Council's Capital Investment Plan in 2018/2019 (see pages13 to 14).

-The Council also has £59.778m of Earmarked Reserves (£59.155m as at 31 March 2016).
-These are described in Note 38.
+The Council also has £25.687m of Earmarked Reserves as at 31 March 2018 (£59.778m as at 31 March 2017).
+These are described in Note 39 (it should be noted that this includes the temporary use of £20.308m of Earmarked Reserves to part fund the Pension Deficit payment made in 2017/2018 and described above in the Pension Liability section.
+Without this, Earmarked Reserves would stand at £45.995m).
 This includes previously received revenue grants and contributions that have yet to be applied and reserves that relate to schools.
 Earmarked Reserves are held by the Council to fund anticipated future expenditure of a non-recurring nature.
 If these resources were not available then the expenditure would need to be funded from the Council's in-year Revenue Budget which would require additional savings to be made in order to make funding available.